machinetranslate/machinetranslate.org/events/wmt.md

 name: WMT
 ---

-The Conference on Machine Translation, previously known as the Workshop on Machine Translation, **WMT**, is the main event for machine translation.

-During WMT's first years, the event held a series of workshops within the Empirical Methods in Natural Language Processing (EMNLP) conference organised by the Association for Computational Linguistics (ACL).
-In 2016, with the uprise of [neural machine translation](approaches/neural-machine-translation.md), WMT became a conference on its own, maintaining its name.
+**WMT** is the main event for machine translation and machine translation research.
+The conference is held annually in connection with larger conferences on natural language processing.

 > The conference aims to bring together academic scientists, researchers and industry representatives to exchange and share their experiences and research results.
 WMT plays a key role for the entire industry of computational linguistics and machine translation.

+In 2006, the first **Workshop on Machine Translation** was held at the Empirical Methods in Natural Language Processing conference (EMNLP).
+It was organised by the Association for Computational Linguistics (ACL).

+In 2016, with the rise of [neural machine translation](approaches/neural-machine-translation.md), WMT became a conference of its own.
+The **Conference on Machine Translation** is still mainly known as *WMT*.

 ## Shared tasks